codemagic-ci-cd/codemagic-docs/content/getting-started/building-a-snap-package.md

 ```yaml
 SNAPCRAFT_LOGIN_CREDENTIALS: Encrypted(...)
 ```
-4. In the `scripts` section, add steps to log in to Snapcraft via CLI, build the snap package and release it to the desired channel.
+4. In the `scripts` section, add steps to base64 decode the credentials file, log in to Snapcraft via CLI, build the snap package and release it to the desired channel.

 ```yaml
 scripts: